peterdemin/imgchkr/README.md

 Service uses structlog for both API and background worker, which simplifies ingestion in log aggregation tools, such as ELK or Graylog.

-In addition to logging event, API exposes `/metrics` endpoint for integration with Prometheus (Grafana).
+In addition to event logging, API exposes `/metrics` endpoint for integration with Prometheus (Grafana).

-Metrics of the background worker can be exposed using Celery's built in features through a separate Docker container.
+Background worker metrics can be exposed using Celery's built-in features through a separate Docker container.

-Alerts need to cover:
+Alerts need to cover the following:

 - Non-200 status codes in the API responses.
 - API P90 latency threshold.